Milène Guermont is a « scientific Artist » who likes making the largest number discover her artworks, in particular within the public place.

 Art critic, extract from ART ET ANIMALITE, directed by Hélène Singer, Editions LIGEIA, 2016

 Breakthrough in the Atlantic Wall

-From the front view, the sculpture materializes this "opening" by three modules shaping “Polaroïds”, thus making a reference to the "instant photographs" of the eponymous American company.
+From the front view, INSTANTS materializes this "opening" by three modules in the shape of “Polaroïds”, thus making a reference to the "instant photographs" of the eponymous American company.

-Inside each module of INSTANTS, landing veterans' hand prints are engraved in the concrete to symbolize the breakthrough which they opened.
+Inside each module made of white high performance fiber-reinforced concrete, landing veterans' hand prints are engraved thanks to the patented Colored Engraving to symbolize the breakthrough which they opened.
 INSTANTS draws the link between past and present by illustrating, in a contemporary and permanent way, this key episode of the Second World War.